Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Mode.md

 You can find a full list of these named system colors in the [.NET SystemColors Class](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.systemcolors?view=net-9.0) documentation.
 It includes colors like ControlLight, ActiveBorder, GradientActiveCaption, and many others used in Windows UI elements.
 For a more visual and OS-specific breakdown, this [GitHub gist of Windows system colors](https://gist.github.com/zaxbux/64b5a88e2e390fb8f8d24eb1736f71e0) is good.
 It shows the RGB and hex values for each color, grouped by UI category—like window borders, captions, controls, and text.

-ARGB numbers range from 0 to 255, and the negative 32bit integer is calculated using Bshift.
+ARGB numbers range from 0 to 255, and the negative 32bit integer is calculated using Bshift, if you fancy building your own Clarion tool to modify the colour scheme XML files.

 ```Clarion
 ARGBColor  LONG